 07 May Triple Twist Jersey Dress

-Posted at 12:13h in Creative Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 12:13h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Here we have another re-issue of my very early Pattern Puzzle posts.
 I’ve up-dated the images and improved the instructions.
 I’m really enjoyed the regular Saturday morning Pattern Puzzles on my facebook page and hope to return to them sometime soon.
 Here is the sketch, pattern plan and pattern pieces for the front of the Triple Twist Jersey dress.
 Please note this style only works with my knit block and two-way stretch jersey fabric.